+RIDVAN UMAZ

-RIDVAN UMAZ (Ph.D.'18) has been professor in Electrical & Electronics Engineering at Bitlis Eren University, Turkey.
+(Ph.D.'18) has been promoted to associate professor in Electrical & Electronics Engineering at Bitlis Eren University, Turkey.
 Ridvan also has been named a coordinator of the Technology Transfer Office at Bitlis Eren University.
-DAVID TONN (Ph.D.'07), an engineer in the Naval Undersea Warfare Center (NUWC) and Adjunct Faculty, was awarded the 2021 Dr. Delores M. Etter

-Top Scientists and Engineers Award.
-His idea for revolutionizing the Submarine Mast Antenna Controller led to the invention, which reduces the complexity of the antenna controller unit (ACU), saves approximately \$230,000 per installation and was used on 64 U.S. Navy submarines and saved the fleet more than \$15 million.
+DAVID TONN (Ph.D.'07), an engineer in the Naval Undersea Warfare Center (NUWC) and Adjunct Faculty, was awarded the 2021 Dr. Delores M. Etter of the antenna controller unit (ACU), saves approximately \$230,000 per installation and was used on 64 U.S. Navy submarines and saved the fleet more than \$15 million.
 David also received the 2018 Vice Adm.
 Harold G. Bowen Award for Patented Inventions for this invention.
-ANDREW SLATER (B.S.'85), has received a UConn/Connecticut Innovations Third Bridge grant to support his research in haptic feedback technologies for firefighters.